 - Letter of interest needs to express the student’s interest in stage management and detail some of his/her experiences.

-- At the regional festival the student must present at the design exhibit.
+- At the regional festival, the student must present at the design exhibit.
 Register online at DTM EXHIBIT REGISTRATION.
-Students are asked to bring their presentations to festival.
+Students are asked to bring their presentations to the festival.
 Please do not mail your presentation in advance.
 If there is an extenuating circumstance, please contact Keith immediately.

 - At the regional festival, the student must reserve a time to participate in the Stage Management Interview.
-In addition to this, Stage Managers are asked to support the festival by participating as Stage Managers or Support staff for the following venues: NPP events, Irene Ryan auditions at all levels, NCI (National Critics Institute), Student Directing Institute, The Fringe, etc. If you are interested you must bring to check in a schedule of workshop and play you want to attend.
-Note that managing a festival event will be time consuming and you may need to forgo attending some festival events in order to fulfill your obligation to the project you are managing.
-With that in mind the festival is for you.
+In addition to this, Stage Managers are asked to support the festival by participating as Stage Managers or Support staff for the following venues: NPP events, Irene Ryan auditions at all levels, NCI (National Critics Institute), Student Directing Institute, The Fringe, etc. If you are interested you must bring to check in a schedule of workshops and plays you want to attend.
+Note that managing a festival event will be time-consuming and you may need to forgo attending some festival events in order to fulfill your obligation to the project you are managing.
+With that in mind, the festival is for you.
 We will work to make sure you are able to attend workshops and plays.
-Please contact Greg Griffin at firstname.lastname@example.org or 419-434-6924 for any question you might have regrading Stage management.
+Please contact Jay Innerarity at email@example.com for any question you might have regarding Stage management.

 Region II Selection Process Step by Step